Why Managing Software Spend is Important

-With the worldwide spend on software due to hit $356 billion in 2017 (according to Gartner), the need to properly control and manage this cost is paramount.
-In the past IT departments have typically focussed on managing the hardware as this has been a much bigger proportion of their annual spend than software.
-Now, the pendulum has swung the other way and managing software spend is vital as the software on a desktop or laptop device is now usually worth much more than the device itself.
+With the worldwide spend on software expected to hit $356 billion in 2017 (according to Gartner), the need to properly control and manage this cost is paramount.
+In the past IT departments have typically focussed on managing hardware as this has been a much bigger proportion of their annual spend than software.
+Now, the pendulum has swung the other way with software to overtake hardware by 2020.
+Managing software spend is vital as the software on a desktop or laptop device is now usually worth much more than the device itself.

 For a lot of organizations managing their software is a new experience and many will follow the same path.
 Firstly, they set about understanding what they have got installed on their estate manually – after all if you can’t measure it, you can’t manage it.
 But, they soon discover that this is a laborious and time consuming task that will, in all likelihood, require information being collected from all over the organization.
 In fact it has been estimated that this can take up to 70% of the time.

-Collecting information from across the organization will be likely to give you many different sources of the truth and make it a complex task to analyze and reconcile this information enabling you to produce a base line and an Effective License Position (ELP).
-In many cases this will take months to complete and will be immediately out of date.
+Collecting information from across the organization will likely give you many different sources of the truth and make it a complex task to analyze and reconcile this information in order to produce a base line and an Effective License Position (ELP).
+In many cases this will take months to complete and unfortunately, will be immediately out of date.

 However the information will enable you to establish whether you are in compliance with a particular software vendor (at that date) and so avoid the nasty surprises that one of their ever-increasing audits will spring on you.
 Congratulations, you now have to repeat this process for your other major software vendors!

 Poor Procurement and Re-harvesting Processes increase costs and makes managing software spend harder